-We have used and intend to use the net proceeds from these offerings for working capital and general corporate purposes, which include, but are not limited to, the funding of clinical development of and pursuing regulatory approval for our product candidate and general and administrative expenses.
-As we continue to progress on the IMPALA-2 trial and given the uncertainty created by the COVID-19 global pandemic, we will continue to monitor our liquidity and capital requirements.
+We have used and intend to use our liquidity and capital for working capital and general corporate purposes, which include, but are not limited to, the funding of clinical development of and pursuing regulatory approval for our product candidate and general and administrative expenses.
+As we continue to progress on the IMPALA-2 trial, we will continue to monitor our liquidity and capital requirements.